akitsou/my-chatbot/README.md

 # my-chatbot
-This chatbot was created during the course "M913 - Dialogue Systems" (Fall 2023).
-This is a third semester course of the MSc Language Technology.
+This chatbot was created during the course 'M913 - Dialogue Systems' (Fall 2023), which is a third semester course of the MSc Language Technology offered by the University of Athens in Greece.

 ## Project structure
 ```